-- be a Home applicant to an undergraduate programme at the University of York
+- hold an offer to study on an undergraduate programme at the University of York

-- have attended a UK state-funded school at KS4 (secondary) and KS5 (sixth form or college).
+- have attended a UK state-funded school at Key Stage 4 (secondary school) and Key Stage 5 (sixth form or college).

-Neither of the above criteria will be relevant to those applicants currently seeking asylum, and those with refugee status may not have attended a school in the UK.
-If this applies to you, please indicate this on your York Access Scheme application form.
-The Access and Outreach team will contact you if they require additional information.
+If you are currently seeking asylum or have refugee status, the above criteria will not apply to you, and you should indicate this on your York Access form.
+Our Access and Outreach team will contact you if they require additional information.

 You must also meet at least one of the following criteria:

-- attended a school that performed below the national average*
+- You attended a school that performed below the national average*

-- was entitled to Free School Meals, Pupil Premium funding or discretionary school/college payments related to financial hardship
+- You were entitled to Free School Meals, Pupil Premium funding or school/college payments related to financial hardship

-- are seeking asylum in the UK or have refugee status
+- You are seeking asylum in the UK or have refugee status

-- from a background underrepresented in higher education, as follows:
+- You are from a background underrepresented in higher education, as follows: